LENNOX COMMUNITY GARDENS

 When ripe, the fruit will have a glossy sheen, and can be in a variety of colours.
 This fruit looks somewhat like a giant Lilly Pilly.
 The texture of a crisp light apple, the flavour is very light, mildly sweet, perhaps the flavour of rose water, and juicy.

-Eaten fresh as a thirst quencher, the rather bland flavour can be enhanced with sugar, spices, sauces etc; the edible portion is 90-95% of the fruit, which can be processed by pickling, light stewing, sautéing, or made into jams and jellies; can also be used to add texture to salads.
+Eaten fresh as a thirst quencher, the rather bland flavour can be enhanced with sugar, spices, sauces etc; it can also be processed by pickling, light stewing, sautéing, or made into jams and jellies; can add texture to salads.

 • The large leaves mean the tree can be damaged by strong winds and fruit may also be bruised, so keep protected.